karlgama/karlgama/README.md

-## Olá seja bem-vindo,👋
+## Welcome,👋
-### Eu sou o Kaique
+### I'm Kaique,

-🔭 Hoje trabalho com microfrontends em React em um projeto multinacional
+🔭 Now I'm working with a IOT project using java and spring

-📫 Como entrar em contato: kaiquesilva49@hotmail.com ou kaiquezgama@gmail.com
+📫 How to get in touch kaiquesilva49@hotmail.com or kaiquezgama@gmail.com

 <div>
   <a href="https://github.com/karlgama">